-Meetings were held between April and June of 2024 to share the recommended design concept with various interested parties including: Fraser Health, School District 43, Port Authority, and Parks and Environment Committee.
+Meetings were held between April and June of 2024 to share the recommended design concept with various interested parties including: Fraser Health, School District 43, Port Authority, Commercial Businesses, The Old Mill Boathouse, Event Organizers, and Parks and Environment Committee.
 These took the format of a presentation and a question and answer period.
+Additionally, during the development of the draft Park Mater Plan, meetings were held with the IDEA Committee and Seniors Focus Committee to review the final park design concept.
+A presentation of the draft Park Master Plan was shared with the Parks and Environment Committee for feedback.